 Safeguarding the planet and its inhabitants is central to the Partnership.
-Aspects of environmental sustainability will have to be at the core of each funded project and partnership activity, striving to provide a better future for coming generations.
+Aspects of environmental sustainability will have to be at the core of each funded project and Partnership activity, striving to provide a better future for coming generations.
 Key objectives within this pillar include:

-- Through R&I, significantly lower the environmental and climate impact of industrial operations, both short- and long-term. - Description: Second Second - " Develop supporting data on circular economy, incentives and BAT to policy and decision makers.
+Through R&I, significantly lower the environmental and climate impact of industrial operations, both short- and long-term.

+- " Enable the circular economy through technological advancements, new business models and increased understanding of raw material value chains. - " Develop supporting data on circular economy, incentives and BAT to policy and decision makers.